noarrassam/Human-Resources/README.md

 # Name: Noar Rassam

-# Login & Registration Form - React TypeScript - Redux Version
+# Human Resources App

 ## Description

-It is a Full-Stack app for Human Resources to Register Employees and add upload their information details through files using React TypeScript in the Frontend to Node, Express, MongoDB in the backend.
+It is a Full Stack app for Human Resources to Register Employees and add upload their information details through files using React TypeScript in the Frontend to Node, Express, MongoDB in the backend.

 ## Used